cmu-sei/causal-lair/doc/getting_started.md

 ## Installation Instructions

 Having met the usage requirements above, installation is a matter of copying the container to a location that is accessible from the Docker host.
+Detailed instructions can be found in [AIR Tool Installation Instructions](./Installation_Instructions.md)

 You'll want to have your data and knowledge files accessible to the Docker host as well.
-A sample run command for using the container would be:

->_docker run -it -p 4173:4173 -u root --rm --name airtool airtool-image:latest_

-### Flag definitions:
-- **4173**: Default port that the development server runs on, it can be re-mapped if this port is inconvenient in your environment by simply changing the docker command.
-- '**-u root**': Indicates what user the process inside the container will think it is running as (Note: Does not mean you need root permissions to run the container)
-- '**--rm**': Indicates to remove the container after you've finished with it.
-If you wish to keep it around, remove this parameter.
-- '**--name**': provides the name Docker will use to refer to this container.
-This is important, as if you don't choose a name, a new one will be assigned every time you run the container.
-If you are not removing the container, you will soon find you are running out of hard drive storage, after a handful of runs.
-- '**airtool-image:latest**': is the tagged name for the container.

-If you loaded the image to a local registry, using:
- > _docker load_ < airtool.tar
-	_docker tag airtool-image:latest_

-then the container will be viewable in your local docker registry, using:

-docker images

 You may wish to add a data volume to your container.
 A limitation of the current release is that intermediate products are not stored within the container, i.e., every run starts from a new state.

-More detailed instructions can be found in [AIR Tool Installation Instructions](./Installation_Instructions.md)

 ## Getting Started